-And while Seattle has tons of water around (ask Remi), we’re surprisingly low on places where your dog is actually allowed to swim. *Note: Peeps and pups get away with some illegal doggy swimming in many pleaces, but for liability reasons we’ll leave that to another article…
+Note: Dogs are not allowed on Seattle’s public saltwater beaches.
+Peeps and pups get away with some illegal doggy swimming in many places, but for liability reasons, we’ll leave that to another article…

-A tad east of Seattle in northern Mercer Island lies a mecca that many Seattleites never take the time to visit!
-Luther Burbank Park is well known to eastsiders, but why should they have all the fun?
+A tad east of Seattle in northern Mercer Island lies Luther Burbank Park, a doggy park mecca just waiting to wow your pup.
 This huge open space has many fun activities for leashed dogs and their hoomans, and a special fenced area on the northern tip just for off-leash puppers.
-And yes, before you ask, there is water access!
+And yes, before you ask, there’s water access!

 The award for the city’s largest dog park goes to Magnuson Park Off-Leash Area in Sand Point!
 It spans 8.6 fully fenced acres and opens up to Lake Washington where pooches can frolic through the water to their heart’s content.
-After, take your drenched doggo to Magnuson Cafe & Brewery, a dog-friendly joint where you can treat yourself for being such a good pawrent.
+After, take your drenched doggo to Magnuson Cafe & Brewery, a joint with a dog-friendly heated patio where you can treat yourself for being such a good pawrent.

 If you’re willing to make a bit more of a trek, might we suggest meandering over to Marymoor?
 Often referred to by locals as “Doggy Disneyland,” there’s no better way to treat your little princess.
 Why?
 Think 40 acres, 5 river access points, and 6 whole miles of winding trails.
 It’s a puppin’ good time for pooches and people alike.